dkkim93/CASL/src/tensorflow/CASL/README.md

 * USE_AUDIO  : Parameter for using audio during train/test

 #### To Train:
 Please first check Config.py to check whether correct parameters are used.
-Then train by `_ctt.sh`
+Then train by `_ctt.sh`.
+If train goes well, the table with time, episode, rolling score, etc will be displayed.
+Also, tensorboard will be running on the background.
+Trained models will be saved at `tmp-logs/*/checkpoints/network`.